thingsboard/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 {% include images-gallery.html imageCollection="createFirmware" %}

-You can browse the provisioned firmware packages as well as search them by title.
+You can browse the provisioned packages as well as search them by title.
 Also, you are able to download and delete packages.
-To open firmware details page, click the table row.
-Firmware details allow you to copy firmware ID and checksum.
+To open package details, click the table row.
+Package details allow you to copy package ID and checksum.
-Also, in [Audit logs](/docs/{{docsPrefix}}user-guide/audit-log/) you can browse firmware status.
+Also, [Audit logs](/docs/{{docsPrefix}}user-guide/audit-log/) track information about users who provisioned the firmware.

 {% include images-gallery.html imageCollection="listFirmware" %}

 All actions listed are also available via [REST API](/docs/{{docsPrefix}}reference/rest-api/).

+## Firmware vs Software

+There is a very minor difference between FOTA and SOTA implementation inside ThingsBoard core.
+Many use-cases and applications will need to use FOTA only.
+However, [LwM2M](/docs/{{docsPrefix}}reference/lwm2m-api/) devices process FOTA and SOTA updates differently.

-## Assign package to device
+## Assign OTA package to device profile

-Assignment can happen via Device profile.
-When you assign firmware through the Device profile, it is automatically distribute to all devices with the same device profile.
+You may assign firmware/software to the device profile to automatically distribute the package to all devices that share the same profile.
+See screenshots below.
-However, please notice that to all devices with this profile will be sent notification about the updating.
-Exception will be devices that have already had this firmware, and devices with other device profiles, they won't receive update notification.

-**NOTE:** One firmware can be used by only one Device Profile.

 {% include images-gallery.html imageCollection="fw-deviceprofile" %}

-Tenant administrator can assign uploaded firmware to the particular device.
+The device profile details will let you choose only compatible OTA update packages (see [provisioning](#provision-ota-package-to-thingsboard-repository) for more info).
+Device profile may be used by thousands of devices.
+Assignment of the firmware/software triggers the [update process](#update-process).

+## Assign OTA package to device

+You may also assign firmware/software to specific device.
+See screenshots below.

+{% include images-gallery.html imageCollection="deviceFirmware" %}

 The firmware version assigned to the device will automatically overwrite firmware version that is assigned to the device profile.

-Customers also can assign a firmware, but can't provision one.
+For example, let's assume you have Devices D1 and D2 that has Profile P1:

+* If you assign package F1 to Profile P1 (via [profile details UI](TODO) or REST API), Devices D1 and D2 will be updated to F1.
+* If you assign package F2 to Device D1 (via [device details UI](TODO) or REST API), Device D1 will be updated to F2.
-The Firmware that is assigned to the Device Profile will be overridden on the Device level.
+* Subsequent assignment of the package F3 to the Profile P1 will affect only D2, since it has no specific firmware version assigned on the device level.
-If the firmware was assigned on the lower level, the firmware changes on the higher level do not affect the entity.

-{% include images-gallery.html imageCollection="deviceFirmware" %}
+So, D2 will be updated to F3, while D1 will continue to use F2.

+Customers may choose available firmware and assign it to the devices that belong to them.
+However, customers can't provision or manage firmware packages.

 {% capture delete_restrictions %}
 Deletion of the firmware packages that is assigned to at least one device or device profile is prohibited.